MostAwesomeDude/construct/docs/transition.rst

 Overall
 =======

-All fields and complex constructs are now nameless.
-Look at Struct and Sequence, and also Range and Array.
+All fields and complex constructs are now nameless, you need to use / operator to name them.
+Look at Struct Sequence Range for how to use + >> [] operators to construct larger instances.